OrrBin/Jsonic/README.md

 There are few obvious limitations to `Jsonic` and a few more subtle ones.
 The main source of those limitations is the nature of serialization process in general.
-The main focus of `Jsonic` is serialization of `data classes`, which represents big chunk of serialization work in general.
+The main focus of `Jsonic` is serialization of `data classes`, which represents big chunk of common serialization scenarios.

 - Most obvious limitation is that only instances of `jsonic type`'s can be serialized.
-This means there are classes that cannot be serialized and deserialized using Jsonic
+This means there are classes that cannot be serialized and deserialized correctly using Jsonic
 - Jsonic is meant mostly to serialize `data classes`, and have some technical limitations:
-    - **constructor with temporary parameters**: If a class constructor has parameters it gets but does persist as an instance attribute, it is not `jsonic type` even if it meets all there conditions.
+    - **constructor with temporary parameters**: If a class constructor has parameters it gets but does persist as an instance attribute, it is not `jsonic type` even if it meets all other conditions.
     This is because when deserializing a `jsonic representation` an instance of the given type is created.
     We need to pass to the constructor the corresponding instance attributes.
 Therefore if there are parameters it gets and are not being persisted into an instance attribute we won't be able to pass them when creating the instance.
         - Example: A class gets in it's construction some service class instance, and in it's instance construction it calls a method of that service, but does not persist this service instance.
         `Jsonic` won't be able to deserialize this class properly.
-    - **constructor with positional-only args**: If a class constructor method has parameters which are `positional-only` parameters, it is not `jsonic type` even if it meets all other conditions.
+    - **constructor with positional-only parameters**: If a class constructor method has parameters which are `positional-only` parameters, it is not `jsonic type` even if it meets all other conditions.
     This is because when deserializing a `jsonic representation` an instance of the given type is created.
     We need to pass to the constructor the corresponding attributes.
 We can pass only keyword arguments which correspond to an instance attribute.